-Pulmonary and Critical Care Medicine provides outstanding clinical care to the patients served by Ochsner LSU Health Shreveport and the Overton Brooks VA Medical Center, while supporting the growth and development of our students, residents, fellows, faculty and staff.
-We serve patients with a spectrum of respiratory diseases and critical illness, and offer advanced technologies for the care of these patients.
-Our academic medical center, Ochsner LSU Health Shreveport, serves a broad geographic area with a diverse patient population in its clinics, Level 1 Trauma Center, Regional Burn Center, Feist Weiller Cancer Center, and multiple adult ICUs.
-In collaboration with our colleagues in the Cancer Center, Center of Excellence in Arthritis and Rheumatology, Departments of ENT, Oral & MaxilloFacial Surgery, Neurosurgery, Neurology and Sleep Medicine, and intensivists in Anesthesia, Surgery and Trauma, and Pediatrics, we provide a multidisciplinary approach to disease management.
+Pulmonary and Critical Care Medicine provides outstanding clinical care to the patients served by Ochsner LSU Health Shreveport while supporting the growth and development of our students, residents, fellows, faculty, and staff.
+We serve patients with a spectrum of respiratory diseases and critical illness and offer advanced technologies for the care of these patients.
+Our academic medical center, Ochsner LSU Health Shreveport, serves a broad geographic area with a diverse patient population in its clinics, Level 1 Trauma Center, Comprehensive Stroke Center, Regional Burn Center, Feist-Weiller Cancer Center, and multiple adult ICUs.
+In collaboration with our colleagues in the Cancer Center, Center of Excellence in Arthritis and Rheumatology, Departments of ENT, Oral & Maxillofacial Surgery, Neurosurgery, Neurology and Sleep Medicine, and intensivists in Anesthesia, Surgery and Trauma, and Pediatrics, we provide a multidisciplinary approach to disease management.

 Our clinical programs offer trainees unique exposure to a remarkable range of educational experiences.
-From the earliest days of fellowship with the use of the simulation and cadaver lab, to their time covering the Extracorporeal Life Support service (ECMO, CRRT, etc), to the exposure to advanced bronchoscopy and interventional pulmonary, the fellows graduating from our Critical Care Medicine, Pulmonary/ Critical Care Medicine, and Interventional Pulmonology fellowships are well prepared for careers as clinicians and teachers.
+From the earliest days of fellowship using the simulation and cadaver lab, to their time covering the Extracorporeal Life Support service (ECMO, CRRT, etc.), to the exposure to advanced bronchoscopy and interventional pulmonary, the fellows graduating from our Critical Care Medicine, Pulmonary/ Critical Care Medicine, and Interventional Pulmonology fellowships are well prepared for careers as clinicians and teachers.